 Then you're ready for an edit!

 Why wait?
 An editor cannot edit an unfinished manuscript.
 An editor cannot write or research or revise for you.
 However, an editor can check your manuscript for accuracy in grammar and punctuation.
 An editor can spot mistakes or problems before you self-publish, so you can make your work as flawless, focused, and reader-friendly as possible.

-Contact Mary with a brief description of your work, its length, and your publishing plans to get the exact fee.
-The more time needed to edit your work, the higher the cost, but you can expect no less than $1 per page and no more than $5.
+Contact Mary with a brief description of your work, its length, and your publishing plans to get the fee.
+The more time needed to edit your work, the higher the cost, but you can expect no more than $5 per double-spaced page.